otterrev/otterarchive/welcome.md

 Currently, I am taking a break from school but am planning on going for library sciences.
 I'm also doing art commissions, and video editing.

-Feel free to check out what is meant to be my website, archives, blog, portfolio, and resume on here, although I will probably update semi-consistently.
+Feel free to check out what is meant to be my archives, blog, portfolio, and resume on here, although I will probably update semi-consistently.

 Last Updated: 2025 Mar 2